Second Dynasty of Gwynedd: 1200s – 1400s

 Prince Llywelyn II (right) with the Scottish and English monarchs.

-During the 13th century, Wales was ruled by Dafydd ap Llywelyn (Dafydd II), son of Llywelyn the Great.
+During the 13th century, Gwynedd was ruled by Dafydd ap Llywelyn (Dafydd II), son of Llywelyn the Great, they were served by the family of Ednyfed Fychan, (Note: Ancestor to the Tudors of Penmynydd) who acted as councellors to the princes.
 After the death of Dafydd II, the power was given to his nephew, Llywelyn ap Gruffudd (Prince Llywelyn II) who was granted the title of Prince of Wales by his English compatriot Henry III at the Treaty of Montgomery during 1267.
 Prince Llywelyn II was killed in action campaigning for Welsh independence in Cilmeri, December 1282.
 Of the Aberffraw dynasty the final Prince of Wales was Dafydd ap Gruffydd (Prince Dafydd III).
 After the death of Dafydd III's brother, the prince himself would be tried for treason and executed in Shrewsbury, England by his once ally Edward I of England on 3 October 1283.
 The consequences of the 1282–83 Conquest of Wales by Edward I greatly reduced the influence of the family.
-King Edward I forced the remaining members of the family to surrender their claim to the title of Prince of Wales under the Statute of Rhuddlan in 1284, which also abolished the independent Welsh peerage.
-The Aberffraw family members closest to Llywelyn II were imprisoned for life by Edward, while the more distant Aberffraw members went into deep hiding and fell into obscurity.
+King Edward I forced the remaining members of the family to surrender their claim to the title of Prince of Wales under the Statute of Rhuddlan in 1284.
+(Note: The statue also abolished the independent Welsh peerage) The Aberffraw family members closest to Llywelyn II were imprisoned for life by Edward, while the more distant Gwynedd members went into deep hiding and fell into obscurity.
 Other members of the family did lay claim to their heritage; they included Owain Lawgoch as the lineal successor to Llywelyn II in the 14th century.
-After the 13th century Lords of Aberffraw had accomplished the title of Prince of Wales very few Welsh lords survived the English conquest of 1282/3.
+After the 13th century Princes of Gwynedd had accomplished the title of Prince of Wales very few Welsh noblemen survived the English conquest of 1282/3.
+Yet from Gwynedd and Merioneth, it was Madog ap Llywelyn who would unsuccessfully start a rebellion in 1294/5, under the title self proclaimed title of Prince of Wales.
 But another descendant was Owain Glyndŵr, he proclaimed himself as Prince of Wales in 1400 and successfully rebelled against the English Crown during the early 15th century.

-Succession after the dynasty

-Merely a century after the end of the dynasty, it was the Meyrick (Meurig) family of nearby Bodorgan who were given the Crown lease for the manor lands of the Aberffraw cantref.
-Llewelyn Ap Heilyn fought at the Battle of Bosworth alongside Henry VII of England.
-Also known as Henry Tudor, the King was a descendant of the Aberffraw dynasty via The Tudors of Penmynydd, they descended from Ednyfed Fychan, he was the Seneschal (effectively a Prime ministerial position in government) to Llywelyn the Great and his son Dafydd II.
-Then Heilyn's son Meurig ap Llewelyn became captain of the bodyguard to Henry VIII, and the same family was once again rewarded with an extension of the land's lease.
-To date, the Meurig family of the Aberffraw cantref is represented by the Tapps-Gervis-Meyrick baronets.
-Away from Anglesey, several post medieval Welsh families including the Wynn family of Gwydir (until c.
-17th century) and the Anwyl of Tywyn family became heirs of the dynasty as hereditary male line descendants of Owain Gwynedd.
+Several later medieval and early modern Welsh families including the Wynn family of Gwydir and the Anwyl of Tywyn family also claimed descent from Owain Gwynedd.